fab2s/ebam/index.md

 ## Rule 30: Innovation is the opposite of ego

-> Don't get fouled by the Post Orgasmic Syndrome
+> Don't get fooled by the Post Orgasmic Syndrome

 ## Rule 31: Innovation is not polite